 You’ve said your wedding vows and now you’re ready to move onto partying!
-Before you start blaring the Backstreet Boys and showing off your finest dance moves, you’ve got to thank all of your guests for coming to your wedding.
+Before you start blaring the Backstreet Boys and showing off your finest dance moves, you’ve got to give a wedding thank-you speech to acknowledge all of your guests for coming to your wedding.
 They played a big role in making this day so special, so they deserve some serious props.

 Keep it short

-Before you begin penning a full blown lecture, know that thank-you speeches are typically only a few minutes long.
+Before you begin penning a full blown lecture, know that a wedding thank-you speech is typically only a few minutes long.
 Why?
-Because by the time the two of you walk up to the mic, your guests will have already heard your MOH, best man, dad and maybe a few others crack jokes and share anecdotes about you.
+Because by the time the two of you walk up to the mic, your guests will have already heard wedding speeches from your MOH, best man, dad and maybe a few others where they’ve likely cracked jokes and shared anecdotes about you.
 They’ll probably be yawning if you pass the five minute mark, so try your best to keep it short and sweet.

 Write it as a team